 This report should be completed IMMEDIATELY following any incident which raises concern about possible child abuse (e.g. on observation of an unexplained/suspicious injury or following something said by a child which causes concern).
 It should be completed by the member of staff most directly involved.
 Care must be taken to record the information accurately and confidentially.
-This form must be passed on AS SOON AS POSSIBLE to the school's Designated Teacher for Safeguarding and a decision made about what should happen next.
+This form must be passed on AS SOON AS POSSIBLE to the school's Designated Safeguarding Lead and a decision made about what should happen next.
+Alternatively an incident can be reported via CPOMS https://stjohnsmerchanttaylors.cpoms.net/ using your individual login details.